coastalwhite/gburghoorn.com/content/about-me.md

 Following my high school/college education, I decided to start with a bachelor of science in the joint computer science and mathematics program.
 After two years of following both programs, I had a sense of direction within the fields and decided to speed up going for a Master.
-Currently, I am applying to Masters which will ideally include some IT Security and at a university with a broad set of research teams.
+Currently, I am in my Masters in Informatics.

 ## Swimming